khellasb/snake__game/README.md

 This is just a representation of the work because the display module will be easier ( I guess) than the calculate module, so both of us will do the Calculate module.

+- Our game is a basic Snake game.
+To play, you will need to install python3, dowload PYGAMES packages and random functions (already included in the python3 I guess)
+- You can play by pressing Z to go UP, D to RIGHT, Q to go LEFT, S to go DOWN and ESC to exit.
+Have fun !!